40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 The ACAESF provides scholarship awards ranging from $500 to $2,500 to students of Cuban and/or Hispanic heritage.
 Students attending an ABET accredited college or university (Accreditation Board for Engineering and Technology) may be eligible to apply, and students will be eligible to win a scholarship for a maximum of 3 years.

 Provider: Kansas Board of Regents

 Requirements: (a) Academic achievement, (b) Full-time student status, (c) Enrollment in a Kansas community college or four-year university.
-Please visit the scholarship website for more information.

 In an effort to promote diversity and education, the Kansas Board of Regents grants up to $1,850 per year to African American, Alaskan Native, American Indian, Asian, Pacific Islander, or Hispanic students.
 Candidates should express financial need and demonstrate academic achievement.

 Requirements: (a) First-year MBA students, (b) Pursuing a 2020 Summer Associate position at Goldman Sachs, (c) Black, Hispanic/Latino, Native American or women